duckleg/PullToRefresh/README.md

 - example ([demo](https://sites.google.com/site/ducklegflash/pulltorefresh/example01))

-(Click the image to see some demos.
+(Click the link to see demo.
 Be patient, no preloader!)

 ## License